weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 In particular, you will change the colour of a button on the frontend of the user's app, a socks shop.

-## Deploy a Kubernetes Cluster with Weave Net and Then Deploy the Application to it
+## Deploy a Kubernetes Cluster with Weave Net and the Sample App

 If you have already done this as part of one of the other tutorials, you can skip this step.
 Otherwise, click "Details" below to see the instructions for setting up a Kubernetes cluster and deploying the socks shop to it.